 And they exonerated her long before they ever investigated her.

-A phony, salacious Russian propaganda Dossier.
+A phony, salacious Russian propaganda dossier.

 You know, in its best state, it was used to lie to the American people to manipulate the American people in a general election.

-First that the goal was to defeat Donald Trump with this information that they all knew was phony, that they all knew was full of lies, but they did it anyway.
+First, the goal was to defeat Donald Trump with this information that they all knew was phony, that they all knew was full of lies, but they did it anyway.

-And the misrepresentations to the court I have no doubt are going to be addressed at some future point.
+And the misrepresentations to the court, I have no doubt, are going to be addressed at some future point.

 If I was the judge in this case, I would be apoplectic today.

-And then on top of it, then they used it to undermine a president, an incoming administration, and to create what has been a year of nothing but hell and havoc as a result of what it is they did.
+And then on top of it, then they used it to undermine a president, an incoming administration, and to create what has been a year of nothing but hell and havoc as a result of what it is they did, this abuse of power, this corruption, this shredding of the Constitution.

 Anyway, joining us now to debate, discuss, and talk about this.

-We have Dan Bonino's back with us.
+We have Dan Bongino's back with us.

-Uh Sarah, I have the uh audio.
+Sarah, I have the audio.

 You are on my show.